aaronparker/nerdio-actions/scripts/README.md

 Scripts use [Evergreen](https://stealthpuppy.com/evergreen/) to determine the latest version of an application.
 Running each script will install the latest version on a clean image or update an existing application install on a gold image or existing session hosts.

-Where supported, application installers will save install logs to `$env:ProgramData\Evergreen\Logs`.
+Where supported, application installers will save install logs to `$Env:ProgramData\Evergreen\Logs`.

 ### Core support scripts